sagesteppe/Barneby_Lives_dev/README.md

 Currently BarnebyLives!
 Is being run on a juiced up computer either in Rogers Park Chicago or Reno.
 The amount of data which it queries is very large.
 Please let me know if you have a query and I will run it for you.
 If you only collect from a smaller portion of the West, e.g. a certain state, or FS/BLM Unit/Field Office, you should be able to set up a local instance.
 Although, the documentation for such an endeavor is nascent the endeavor is simple, see "crop2boundary" for the workflow.

 *BarnebyLives!
 Was named after Rupert Charles Barneby, botanist extraordinaire, artist, socialite, and kind hearted human being.
-He is the hero the West needs not racist, misogynists, such as Hayduke.
-Hence, BarnebyLives!*

 ![Portrait of Rupert Barneby by Dwight Ripley 1955](images/Portrait_of_Rupert_Barneby.png)